pqvst/cafeandcowork/data/taipei/share-lounge-songshan.md

 The space itself is very elegant and well designed.
 The WiFi is extremely fast and there are many different seating areas available, so you can choose what you prefer.
 The "best" seats seem to be the counter style seats in the back of the space, facing the windows with a nice view.
 You'll probably want to arrive a little early to grab one of these seats.

 So what type of drinks and snacks are included?
 A lot!
 The coffee machine has Louisa and illy branded coffee, there is a large selection of caffeine and non-caffeine tea, juice, ice tea, coke and sprite.
 For snacks, there is a wide selection of nuts, chips, chocolates, and other sweets.
-There is also bread that you can warm up by yourself.
-If you want a bigger meal you can also pay for a daily boxed lunch.
-Packaged soup is also available.
+There is also bread that you can warm up by yourself and packaged soup.
+If you want a bigger meal you can also pay for a daily boxed lunch or order some food from the Louisa coffee shop.
 Note that the sparkling water has an extra charge, and beer on tap requires the "alcohol inclusive" payment plan (more on that below).

 The price is also follows:
 - 180 NTD for the first hour